VPN vs Proxy vs XRay.

 socks5-vs-vpn.png

-Let's start with simple with simple truths and try to propose the idea that in some cases using a proxy can be more reliable than a VPN.
+Let's start with simple truths and try to propose the idea that in some cases using a proxy can be more reliable than a VPN.
 Therefore, first let's talk about the difference between a proxy and a VPN.
 It can be clarified that these are not really proxies only but proxy-based tools.
 I suggest starting with terminology.

 What is a VPN?